sbuberl/minimal-mistakes/_posts/2018-09-08-reversi-working.md

 title: Reversi Working Again
 ---

-The local copy of Reversi is playable again.
-Still need to fix the Settings to launch, but other than tha, it is working.
+The copy of Reversi running on this site is playable again.
+I still need to fix the Settings to launch, but other than that, it is working.